 Schedule: every other Wednesday

 Since Charlotte and I both have eight billion other things going on (and in just a few weeks, we’ll see each other in person at a DIY conference, so I hope we’ll have time to do a Facebook Live or something), the schedule won’t be every week like it was in previous years, but every other week.
-This will let us fit in the other DIYs that aren’t related to this room (I still have the shed and the master bedroom stuff going on, plus some other kitchen updates).
+This will let us fit in the other DIYs that aren’t related to this room (I still have the shed and the primary bedroom stuff going on, plus some other kitchen updates).

 The goal: finish and fun